What is a Savings bank account?

 It is a convenient way of dealing with your money, as it would give you a modest rate of interest.

 A savings bank account can be opened by any individual, irrespective of age.
 It’s reliable and safe, besides giving you a decent interest rate.
-For parking short-term funds, the SB account is the best.
-It would meet all the requirements of normal transactions.

 With your savings bank account, you would be able to pay daily household payments such as utility bills, grocery purchases, gas refills, etc.

 The benefits that you get from having it are many.
 These include the facilities of ATM cards, internet banking, chequebooks, SMS alerts, phone banking, doorstep banking, etc., but all these facilities come with a cost.
-ATMs have an annual maintenance charge that depends on the type of card, which again varies among the banks.

-Along with its benefits, a savings bank account has its own limitations.
-Such as the limited number of transactions you can do per month.
 Not all SB accounts are the same.
-Only 4 to 5 monthly transactions can be done with the Tiny account, which is basically a zero-balance account for the low-income group.
+Only 4 to 5 monthly transactions can be done with the SBI Tiny account, which is basically a zero-balance account for the low-income group.

 The maximum amount is capped at ₹2 to ₹5 lacs, which you can maintain for a year.
 Likewise, salary package accounts are loaded with benefits.
-Normal savings bank account charges may include charges and fees such as ATM AMC, SMS charges, transaction charges, cash handling charges, cheque issuance charges, etc.

 Knowing its pros and cons, one has to think before owning a Savings Bank account.
 As far as it is concerned, banks such as SBI, ICICI, and HDFC are offering good deals under this product.